Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 The Great War introduced a new coat style that became a classic for the rest of the century and beyond: the trench coat.

 A need for all-weather coats inspired a new style and fabric.
 In London, Burberry patented an all-weather, breathable fabric, a chemically processed fine cotton gabardine that was approved for military use.
 The new military-style coat featured a wide collar, extra fabric at the top of the back, epaulettes, and a belt.
 The trench coat became a fashion staple for both men and women for the next 100 years.

 The more relaxed attitude towards gender-specific clothing combined with women's more active lifestyles inspired what we now call sportswear.

 Skiing, for instance, went from a practical activity to a popular sport.
-As long skirts were unsuitable for skiing as well as many other activities, women began to wear a short knee-length skirt over knickerbockers.
+As long skirts were unsuitable for skiing as well as many other activities, women began to wear short knee-length skirts over knickerbockers.

 Burberry produced jackets and pants an all-weather gabardine that protected the wearer from wind and snow.

 Bathing costumes became less about modesty and more about the ability to actually swim.
 The one-piece bathing suit was born, offering women greater freedom of movement in the water.
 Smaller suits were generally worn by competitive swimmers, however many swim costumes remained long and dress-like.

 Women's Underwear Circa 1914–1920: The Introduction of the Modern Bra

 A key development in women's undergarments was introduced by a New York debutante named Mary Phelps Jacob.
 Working under the name Caresse Crosby, Jacobs designed one of the first modern bras.
 Previously, breasts had been pushed up by corsets.
 The new design was soft and boneless with shoulder straps that suspended the breasts from above.